SAP-archive/builder-cli/docu/files/ExtModules.html.md

 <script src="https://builder.yaas.io/public/js/builder_angular.js"></script>
 ```

-<b>builder_v2.js</b> accomodates developers of views based on frameworks other than Angular 1.2.x.
+Note that <b>builder_v2.js</b> is independent of any framework as it contains pure javascript. <b>builder_angular.js</b> provides support for Angular 1.2.x.
+It is useful if you are developing a builder module with the Angular framework.
+Use of <b>builder_angular.js</b> is optional.

 ##### Initialization